Speed Training and Basketball

 A prerequisite to reading this blog is to first read my Preparing Athletes for Sports That Feature Starting, Stopping, and Changes of Direction blog.
 I may repeat some things from that blog but certainly won't go into as much detail.

-Some athletes, without being told anything are better than others at coordinating their actions and recruiting the right muscles to push-off explosively into some kind of sprint, have their body aligned well during the process, as well as doing a good job of keeping the body segments in front of the body while minimizing any action that occurs to the back of the body.
-A visual that can be observed is when running, the thigh of the leg that is pushing off should travel no more than just a little bit past being in line with the torso, and then will recover up in front of the body.
+Some athletes, without being told anything are better than others at coordinating their actions and recruiting the right muscles to push-off explosively into some kind of sprint, have their body aligned well during the process, as well as doing a good job of keeping the body segments in front of the body, while eliminating unwanted action that occurs to the back of the body, ie, a visual that can be observed during top speed running is that the thigh of the leg that is pushing off should travel no more than just a little bit past being in line with the torso, and then will recover up in front of the body.
 This is referred to as having good front side mechanics.
-When the body is in a position where the hips and torso are angled forward, ie; during the start and initial acceleration, the same thigh to torso relationship applies.
+It is definitely easier to be effective at decelerating, changing direction, stopping, etc..., when the legs are recovering up in front of the body as they should, feet under the center of gravity, and in the appropriate dynamic posture for the given sequence.
+Meaning, that an athlete that runs with too much backside mechanics has a harder time being effective in these situations.
+The same goes for having good trunk and shin discipline (explained in the Preparing Athletes for Sports That Feature Starting, Stopping, and Changes of Direction blog).

 Check out this Fastest NBA Players of All-Time video for examples of what an asset speed can be on a basketball court.
 It is important to note, however; that although an athlete may be elite, may be explosive, very fast, etc..., it doesn't mean that he/she is using sound mechanics to run, jump, land from a jump, etc..., and some flaws in running technique may lead to injury, see video.